gittesthln/leaflet-CIcon/README.md

 [Example] (http://www.hilano.org/leaflet-CIcon/test-CIcon.html)

 This page enables to check what the parameters work.
-When clicked on the map, a marker is set and clickable at the position and displays its position and icon image appears in the right to the map.
-The polygon is also displayed and change its shape by dragging the markers.
-Object notation of the icon's options appears in the bottom of the page.
+ - When clicked on the map, a marker is set and draggable at the position and displays its position and icon image appears in the right to the map.
+ - The polygon is also displayed and change its shape by dragging the markers.
+This helps to check the anchor point correct or not.
+  - Object notation of the icon's options appears in the bottom of the page.
 You may copy it and paste it your application to use your application.

 ## Usage